Sammy-larry/Data-science-ML/README.md

 # Data-science-ML
-it has steps on how to clean data, remove outliers and use Regression to predict.
+it shows steps on how to clean data, remove outliers by using several statistics knowledge and use Regression and other ML model to predict.